janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 FILE CONFIGURATION:

  - Plug your esp8266 in your computer or Raspberry Pi.
-Select new device in EspHome, click continue, write a file name like RC-Car, pick specific board and choose nodemcu.
+Select new device in EspHome, click continue, write a file name like RC-Car, in Select your device type pick specific board and choose nodemcu.
  - Click skip.
 Copy and paste in edit button the content of RC-Car.yaml file in your file, change your ssid and WiFi password validate it and install it.
  - Choose Plug into the computer running ESPHome Dashboard and wait the installation.
  - Then several entities should appears at Home Assistant: